Uttaradi Math: Sri Satyadhyana Vidyapeetha

 Satyadhyana Vidyapeetha was founded in the year 1956 in Matunga, Mumbai by Gopalacharya Ramacharya Mahuli, a disciple of Satyadhyana Tirtha.
 Satyadhyana Vidyapeetha is an institution of advanced learning.
 It caters for the needs of scholars interested in higher studies and research.
 By 1972, It has brought out 26 authoritative volumes on philosophy.
 Mahuli Vidyasimhacharya is the present Kulapathi of Satyadhyana Vidyapeetha, now located in Mulund, Mumbai.

 Vishwa Madhwa Maha Parishat

 Satyatma Tirtha Maharaj the present Peetadhipathi of Uttaradi Math founded Vishwa Madhwa Maha Parishat, a non-profit, religious and social organization in 1998.
-Thousands of books have been published until now under the publication of Vishwa Madhwa Maha Parishat.
-Every year a 5-day All India Madhwa Convention will be held in Dharwad under the leadership of Satyatma Tirtha Swamiji, Vishwa Madhwa Maha Parishat and Vishwa Madhwa Manahandal, in which the discourses and debates on Nyaya, Tarka, Mimamsa, Dasa literature during which pontiffs of all Madhva Mathas will grace the occasion.
-Every year Morethan 1 lakh devotees will attend the congregation.
+Thousands of books have been published so far by the Vishwa Madhwa Maha Parishat.
+Every year a 5-day All India Madhwa Convention is held in Dharwad under the leadership of Satyatma Tirtha Swamiji, Vishwa Madhwa Maha Parishat and Vishwa Madhwa Manahandal, featuring discourses and debates on Nyaya, Tarka, Mimamsa, Dasa literature.
+Pontiffs of all Madhva Mathas grace the occasion.
+Every year, more than 1 lakh devotees attend the congregation.